yarohtar/cam-maths-notes-obsidian/README.md

 ## Step 2

-Go to settings (on computer hit CTRL+, OR click the gear icon on the bottom left; on phone swipe right and click the gear icon).
+Go to settings (on computer hit CTRL+, OR click the ⚙️ icon on the bottom left; on phone swipe right and click the ⚙️ icon).

 Go to Community Plugins.
 Enable them.
 Then click Browse and search for "Git".
 Install the plugin and make sure to enable it when it installs (there will be a button on the same page).